KorzybskiEmil/LocalGems/README.md

 This repository contains Back-End part of Local Gems project, a web application offering a tool to advertise various items and services.

 ## Requirements:
-* Java 17 or newer installed on your machine
+* JDK 17 or newer installed on your machine
 * Docker and Docker compose installed on your machine

 ## Running locally